 - Hill County Youth Ranch: Hill Country Youth Ranch provides residential treatment and foster care for at-risk and tragedy-based children, providing home, education, counseling, and vocational training. www.youth-ranch.org

-- Washington International Horse Show: WIHS is a non-profit organization, is proud to support and partner with local, military and national charities.
+- Washington International Horse Show: WIHS is a non-profit organization that is proud to support and partner with local, military and national charities.
 Washington International Horse Show (WIHS), a leading equestrian event in the U.S. This championship event, drawing leading horses and riders from around the nation and the world, is one of the few remaining major metropolitan indoor horse shows and is a pinnacle of the annual equestrian season. www.wihs.org